SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Roles/Independent Founder.md

 If you have your own business idea, Coliving Liguria provides the ideal environment and support structure to help you bring it to life.
 Your venture would be listed as one of our [[Supplementary Projects]].
 This follows the "Model A" (Independent Project) path described in our [[Propose a Project]] page.

 #### What We Offer
 * **Financial & Bureaucracy Assistance:** I provide guidance on navigating Italian bureaucracy, company formation, and structuring financials, drawing from my experience securing EU funds.
-For in-depth support, see my [[Project Launch Consultancy; Funding & Bureaucracy in Italy]] services.
+For in-depth support, see my [[Business Consultancy]] services.
 * **Space & Resources:** We provide office space, workshops, and accommodation on a rental model.
 * **Prototyping Equipment:** You will have access to high-level industrial tools, including a 3D printer, available on-site for the development of [[Luna]].
 * **Marketing Support:** Leverage our network, including professional photographers and social media managers.